sajudson/dataviz-project/README.md

 The visualization was specifically designed to perform the following tasks:
   - Show time based patterns using radial and rectilinear line charts.
   - Show relationships between continuous variables and the number of users using scatter plots.
-  - Examine influences of categorical variables (weathersit, workingday, holiday) by filtering the radial line plot and scatter plots (using working memory to spot changes in patterns).
+  - Examine influences of categorical variables (weather situation, workingday, holiday) by filtering the radial line plot and scatter plots (using working memory to spot changes in patterns).
   - Look at differences in both time of use patterns and factors influencing casual and registered users using multiple views grouped by type of user.
   - Examine the changes in the patterns and relationships over time using one dimensional brush on the overview line chart to pan and filter the data shown in the other charts.
   - Focus on patterns and relationships for specific periods of time, using the brush to control the specific time ranges (i.e., start and end date) shown in the radial and scatter plots.